nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/OBJECTS_AS_THINGS.md

 # Why Developers Use Objects

+## Why are you Learning this?

+Since objects are the core concept behind Object Oriented Programming - what you are learning here at NSS - you are going to learn how to use objects to provide value and context to data in your applications.
+As developers, we write software in order to automate processes that people already perform with real world things.
+Your code will represent those people and things as objects.

+## Getting Started

 Your job as a web application developer will often be to take a process that is done by an organization and build an application that does the same thing.

 For example, a small company may use a colossal Excel spreadsheet to track all of their business expenses, and they email it around to each other, and eventually the accounting department gets it.
 They eventually realize that this process is rife with opportunities for human error, and the file becomes so large that it can't be emailed any more.